jjonescz/blog/content/posts/detect-html-form-changes/index.md

 ## Getting started

 I used minimal amount of [jQuery](https://jquery.com/) because we use it in other parts of the project, but in this case it shouldn't be necessary.
-Replacing it with vanilla JavaScript is left as trivial exercise for the reader.

 ```ts
 import $ from 'jquery';